-Can Kindness be used to address Mental Illness?
+Can Kindness Solve the Problem of Mental Illness?

 I recently read an opinion piece by Lee Siegel in The New York Times entitled “Why is America so Depressed?”
 The subtitle is what drew me in, however, I have to confess that after reading the article that my response to it, through this post, has changed.